ultralisp/quickdist/README.md

   and this template can be used to retrieve metadata about different versions of the distribution.

   Also, a custom template processor was replaced with a call to `cl-mustache` library.
+* Changed a way to ignore asd files and system dependencies.

 # Usage